orbitdb-archive/orbit-db-nextgen/README.md

   // Create / Open a database.
 Defaults to db type "events". const db = await orbitdb.open("hello")

+  const address = db.address
+  console.log(address)
+  // "/orbitdb/hash"
+  // The above address can be used on another peer to open the same database

   // Listen for updates from peers db.events.on("update", entry => {